Skip to Content

 I could have spent hours and hours inside the Sagrada Familia taking in all the details here, just admiring all the light, colors, and details that are present.
 I absolutely loved all the rainbow colors that are cast onto the interior from the spectacular stained glass windows.

-I highly recommend purchasing a skip-the-line ticket ahead of time to avoid crowds – the line is known to go around the block during high season!
-I booked a 10am slot for the Sagrada Familia (I went to Park Guell first), but the earlier you can come, the better – the church opens at 9am.
-You also want to keep in mind that one of the best things about the church is the light streaming through the windows, so be sure to come during daylight hours, preferably on a sunny day!
+I highly recommend purchasing a skip-the-line ticket ahead of time to avoid crowds!
+The line is known to go around the block, and often sells out.
+I booked a 10am slot for the Sagrada Familia, but the earlier you can come, the better – the church opens at 9am.

 Since it is the most popular attraction and one of the top Barcelona Instagram spots, you should expect a crowd, no matter what time you come.
 In order get photos of myself without all the people in the background, I shot upwards – since I was there as a solo traveler, I used my iPhone and a selfie stick for this (I use this one on my travels, because it also turns into a tripod).